-The thing about starting your sex life when you’re too young and too impressionable, say in eight-grade or so, is that you can never stop doing it.
+The thing about starting your sex life when you’re too young and too impressionable, say in eight-grade, is that you can never stop doing it.
 You don’t wake up one morning and say, ‘I’m turning over a new leaf, I’m gonna forget about all this nonsense and really start bucklin’ down on my social studies.’
 It’s no different than any hard drug.
 Once you’ve experienced what it can do to you, you become a slave to it, your every move, your every decision thereafter, revolves around you getting more of it, and like any drug, you need it today, not next week.

 Gus, his title notwithstanding, was an amazing teacher.
 He cared about what he was teaching and as a consequence, he made us think about things that really mattered.
 He was so amazing in fact, that when he was lecturing, I wasn’t thinking about anything but the subject at hand.
 At the end of the course I received an A plus.
 For a student like me; with roughly, a C minus/D plus average, Gus’s course did a lot for my sad GPA and my wounded spirit.

-When we started Jack’s class, the dozen or so of us who’d signed up for it were tasked with writing and directing their own short productions.
+When we started Jack’s class, the dozen or so of us who’d signed up for it were tasked with writing and directing our own short productions.
 I got to know Jack, not so much as a teacher, but as a regular guy, and I let him know (because it was true) that I thought he was very cool.
 I shared with him all the things I was doing at the time; composing and performing my original songs, writing comedy scripts, and doing live improv.
 He was the closest thing to a mentor I had during my High School career.

 In less than three days Nancy got me an interview at Pickwick International, headquarters of Musicland, the legendary national retail record chain.
 Naturally, with my keen interest and deep knowledge of music I was immediately awarded the vaunted position of ‘warehouse associate.‘ Finally,’ I thought, ‘a job I can love.’

-Little did I know that very soon, (as in, my third day at work) folding sweaters at Chess King would seem like a dream job.
+Little did I know that very soon, (as in, my second day at work) folding sweaters at Chess King would seem like a dream job.
 My work description, along with the dozen other guys on my crew, was to pick requisition orders for the various Musicland chains around the country.
 Requisition orders, like: “warehouse associate,” was just a glossed up way of saying: total-peon-doing-brainless-labor-in a-cold and dimly-lit warehouse-from-dawn-until-dusk-five-days a week-for-very-little-pay-with-guys who for the most part didn’t-graduate-from-Junior High.

 What we actually did was supply every poster, pencil, clipboard and cutout display that your average Musicland retail outlet needed.
 Except for the records themselves, which were shipped out by another team, the entire supply chain went through our guys.
 Starting at around 6:30 in the morning, when it was still dark outside, we’d walk the floor rolling a big cart, gather up everything listed on the order form, stack it on a palette and ship it to wherever the hell.
 It was mindless, soul-crushing work.
 For example, a store in Boca Raton might need five Quarterflash posters, 17 pencils, six clipboards, fourteen ELO displays, twelve boxes of Elton John 12” flats, and fifty coffee cups with the Musicland logo.
 Each warehouse associate filled about ten orders on a typical day.